railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Once the component has been selected, Open ERP automatically completes most of the fields:

-* Quantity: 1,
+* :guilabel:`Quantity` : 1,

-* Unit of Measure: unit for managing stock defined in the product form,
+* :guilabel:`Unit of Measure` : unit for managing stock defined in the product form,

-* Component Price: calculated from the customer list price,
+* :guilabel:`Component Price` : calculated from the customer list price,

-* Source location: given by the stock management,
+* :guilabel:`Source location` : given by the stock management,

-* To invoice or not: depends on the actual date and the quarantee period.
+* :guilabel:`To invoice or not` : depends on the actual date and the quarantee period.

 This information is automatically proposed by the system but you can modify it all yourself.